DavidFirth/alt3/docs/_pages/about/the-maths.md

 ---

-A full academic research paper, for publication in a peer-reviewed journal, is currently (October 2017) in preparation.
+A full academic research paper, for publication in a peer-reviewed journal, is currently in preparation.
 That paper will contain all the details of the *alt-3* method, along with the mathematical justification for its use to produce routinely better league-table rankings.